-Now that we have discussed how to choose a family milk cow, we are diving into how to keep your cow healthy the natural way.
+Now that we have discussed how to choose a family milk cow, we are diving into maintaining the health of the family milk cow naturally.
 If approaching natural livestock care seems overwhelming to you, you will definitely want to join us for this episode because Joshua does an amazing job of explaining his holistic approach in simple terms.
 We address the most common fears cow owners have: mastitis, parasites, antibiotics, supporting the overall immune system, and more.
 As a farmer raising grass-fed A2A2 dairy cows in a holistic way, Joshua is a wealth of knowledge on raising the healthiest cows possible.

 In this episode, we cover: